adjspecies/exploring-the-fandom-through-data/outline.md

     * Diverse fandom in some ways, not others
     * Growing fandom
     * Problems with our own definition
-    * But that’s okay, leads to looser membership “requirements”
+    * But that's okay, leads to looser membership "requirements"
 * Before I continue...
     * Want everyone to pay attention to something
     * I am going to talk about the following things:
+        * age
+        * race
         * sex and gender
         * sexual orientation
+        * relationship status
         * importance of sex
-        * age
     * Pay attention to your own reaction
+    * Look around you and see how this compares to what you observe.
     * What is surprising and new?
     * What did you already expect was the case?
     * Will explain why this is important after.
+* Age
+    * Not too surprising that furry is young
+    * Still a long tail
+    * Does this also imply that there's a drop-out age?
+* Race
+    * Far and away white
+    * Fairly stable over time, but slowly diversifying
+    * What sort of story could lead to this data?
 * Sex and Gender
     * Wide gap here
     * The 80-20 numbers are telling